 Designing the Right Program

 The first step in getting employees interested in wellness initiatives is creating a program that will work for your organization.
 Beware of “off the shelf” solutions that promise amazing results without even having a conversation with the HR team or anyone at the company to determine your needs.
-The right program should match the company’s size, employee demographics and overall culture.
+The right program should match the company’s size, employee demographics, and overall culture.
 A high-energy on-site spinning class may be perfect for a company with primarily young, active millennials, but wouldn’t fit as well with businesses with a high percentage of staffers over 50.

 “We stress to our partners that the BHS Wellness program does not utilize a one-size-fits-all approach.
 In order to build a successful initiative, we tailor the program to each company’s unique set of employees, making sure it’s appropriate for the different roles within the organization,” says BHS Program Manager Dana Siverd.
-“For example, call center operators may not be able to leave their desk for an hour long class during the workday and sales teams may spend a good part of their day traveling.
+“For example, call center operators may not be able to leave their desk for an hour-long class during the workday, and sales teams may spend a good part of their day traveling.
 In this situation, BHS would create a wellness program can that can adapt with components like desk exercise routines or simple meditation techniques for these associates while still including more traditional elements like on-site exercise classes and coaching.
 We take the time to understand your culture, designing programs that effectively impact employees at every level.”

 Basic human psychology holds that to get someone to do something that they may be initially unwilling to do, you must offer an incentive.
 It’s one of the reasons you get out of bed in the morning to go to work.
 Unless you’re truly altruistic or independently wealthy, the paycheck is a motivator to leave that cozy pillow.

-The incentive principle applies also to wellness programs.
-And, according to the Price Waterhouse Cooper study, 90% of employee wellness plans do in fact offer Incentives to encourage participation, ranging from raffle prizes and small gifts to reduced health care premiums.
+The incentive principle also applies to wellness programs.
+And according to the Price Waterhouse Cooper study, 90% of employee wellness plans do, in fact, offer Incentives to encourage participation, ranging from raffle prizes and small gifts to reduced health care premiums.
 Once again, it’s important to consider the audience when choosing an incentive structure.
 Work with your wellness provider to match the right incentives to your staffers.

-“BHS works with our partners to develop a wide variety of incentives For example, some companies offer paid time off exclusively for preventative care, premium parking spots for wellness champions and yearly lunch celebration for wellness program participants,” explains Siverd.
+“BHS works with our partners to develop a wide variety of incentives.
+For example, some companies offer paid time off exclusively for preventative care, premium parking spots for wellness champions, and yearly lunch celebration for wellness program participants,” explains Siverd.

 Communication is Key

 While the HR team may be very familiar with all the benefits available from a wellness plan, it’s very possible they’re the only eligible plan users who do understand them.
-Whether introduced as part of new hire orientation or during open enrollment presentations, employees are often overwhelmed with the amount of information presented and therefore may miss out on many of the details, such as wellness benefits.
+Whether introduced as part of new hire orientation or during open enrollment presentations, employees are often overwhelmed with the amount of information presented and, therefore, may miss out on many of the details, such as wellness benefits.